awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.UpdateData.md

 # Modifying Data in a Table<a name="SQLtoNoSQL.UpdateData"></a>

 The SQL language provides the `UPDATE` statement for modifying data\.
-DynamoDB uses the `UpdateItem` operation to accomplish similar tasks\.
+Amazon DynamoDB uses the `UpdateItem` operation to accomplish similar tasks\.

 ## SQL<a name="SQLtoNoSQL.UpdateData.SQL"></a>